PorTfolio

 The ceramic form needs 3 points of contact to create the most stable base for the glass.
 Side Table No. 2 highlights these 3 points through an organic shape that promotes function of stability, while the form folds in to take up less physical space.
 Carved lines emphasize the form while creating simple and elegant visual interest.

-On the inside, a matte blueish green glaze mimics the color seen on the side of the glass from the presence of iron oxide.
-The outside is raw, with clear glaze only inside the carved lines, to highlight the beauty of the natural material.
+On the inside, a matte blueish green glaze honors the color seen on the side of the glass from the presence of iron oxide.
+The outside of the form is raw, with clear glaze only inside the carved lines, to highlight the beauty of the natural claybody.

 Side Table No. 1